The dj equipment I use varies from show to show and venue to venue.

 - Tom Lee’s which has its flagship store on Granville St in downtown Vancouver, BC

-Used dj equipment can be even easier to find since over the last 3 years djing has become VERY VERY popular meaning 1000’s of young adults received dj equipment as presents the last few years so online second hand online sites have seen the amount of DJ gear listed on their sites explode!
+Used dj equipment can be even easier to find since over the last 3 years djing has become VERY VERY popular meaning 1000’s of young adults received dj equipment as presents the last few years so online second hand online sites have seen the amount of DJ equipment listed on their sites explode!

 Sites like :